Setting up SSL certificates from Self Service Portal

 clicking on close to continue

-From Self Service Portal
+From the Self-Service Portal

 clicking on download to download your self signed certificate